craigmcn/craigmcn.github.io/_posts/2013/2013-11-11-remembrance-day-2013.md

 ---
 title: Remembrance Day 2013
 date: 2013-11-11T10:39:52+00:00
-excerpt: "They shall grow not old, as we that are left grow old;
+excerpt: 'They shall grow not old, as we that are left grow old;
   Age shall not weary them, nor the years condemn.
   At the going down of the sun and in the morning
   We will remember them.
-(We will remember them.)"
+(We will remember them.)'
 layout: post
 categories:
   - Opinion